st7ma784/Pair-DETR-PTL/README.md

-# Conditional DETR
+# Pair DETR

-This repository is an official implementation of the ICCV 2021 paper "[Conditional DETR for Fast Training Convergence](https://arxiv.org/abs/2108.06152)".
+This repository is an official implementation of Pair DETR

 ## Introduction